Skip to main content

 Model Routing

-Don't send every request to the same model.
-Build a routing layer that classifies incoming requests and directs them to the appropriate tier.
-Simple classification tasks go to Haiku.
-Standard generation goes to Sonnet.
-Complex reasoning goes to Opus.
-In our experience, 60-70% of requests in a typical SaaS product can be handled by Haiku.
+Stop firing every request at the same model.
+Put a routing layer in front that reads each incoming request and sends it to the right tier.
+Easy classification goes to Haiku.
+Bread-and-butter generation goes to Sonnet.
+The genuinely hard reasoning goes to Opus.
+In our experience, Haiku can quietly absorb 60 to 70 percent of the requests in a typical SaaS product.

 Prompt Compression